 Authorities have not released the identity of the deceased.
 The cause of the crash remains under investigation.

-We extend our sincere condolences to the family of the person lost in this tragic collision.
+We extend our sincere condolences to the family of the person lost in this collision.

 Who Can File a Wrongful Death Claim in California?